SayantaniDeb/Harry-Potter/README.md

 https://user-images.githubusercontent.com/74983536/128004726-621922ec-0da7-44f0-a115-323c9c53a19b.mp4

 Memory Game:

 Swapping the cards and finding similar ones!

-Get Your House
+Get Your House:

 Consists a series of question and at the end accordindly you are placed in your respective house

-Treasure Hunt
+Treasure Hunt:

 Toggle around with your wand and find the hidden treasures in dark.

 ![favicon](https://user-images.githubusercontent.com/74983536/128006266-426d2da9-b975-4d66-9327-46d9fcb464aa.png)